maissenayed/toDoList/README.md

 yarn install
 yarn dev
 ```
-to access the app please go to
+to access the app  go to
 ```
 http://localhost:3001/auth
 ```
-to connect please use these cardinantials
+to connect use these cardinantials

 ```
  { email: 'test@test.com', password: 'test' }